neptune-ai/scale-examples/utils/migration_tools/from_legacy_neptune/README.md

     - All `sys` fields (except a few) are copied to the `legacy_sys` namespace.
   - Files are first downloaded to a temporary directory and then uploaded to the new run.
     - Temporary files are stored in a `.tmp_*` directory for troubleshooting.
 You can delete this folder after verifying the migration.
 Ensure that you have sufficient space to store the temporary files.
-  - Unsupported metadata (see Caveats) is skipped.
+  - Unsupported metadata (see Notes and Limitations) is skipped.

 ---

-## Caveats and Limitations
+## Notes and Limitations
 - Runs can be copied only one project at a time.
 - If a new project name is not provided and a project with the same key as the source project already exists in the new workspace, the script will silently fail.
 - Avoid creating new runs in the source project while the script is running as these might not be copied.